Introduction

 Universally Unique Identifiers (UUIDs) otherwise known as Globally Unique Identifiers (GUIDs) are 128-bit numbers that are often used to identify information.
 In its canonical representation, a UUID looks like this: 2205cf3e-139c-4abc-be2d-e29b692934b0.

-Despite the infinitesimally small chances of receiving a duplicate UUID, there exist programmers out there who are afraid of this actually happening, and who will not hesitate to suspect duplicate UUIDs as being responsible for an observed malfunction in their software rather than first look for a bug in their code.
-Clearly, these folks do not understand the meaning of infinitesimally small chance.
+Despite the infinitesimally small chances of receiving a duplicate UUID, there exist programmers out there who are afraid of this actually happening, and who will not hesitate to suspect duplicate UUIDs as being responsible for an observed malfunction rather than first look for a bug in their code.
+Clearly, these folks do not understand the meaning of infinitesimally small chance, so let me try to explain it:

 Great.
 Now, let me tell you why I hate UUIDs.